How Anxiety Works: Its Impact on Daily Life

 Normal vs. Excessive Worry

 Anxiety, in its natural form, is part of the body’s protective responses.
-It activates heightened awareness, preparing one to handle potential challenges.
-For instance, moderate anxiety can prompt alertness before exams or caution in risky endeavors.
-This functionality becomes problematic, however, when worry escalates well beyond what the situation warrants—leading to constant restlessness, irritability, or avoidance behaviors that interfere with everyday activities.
+It activates heightened awareness and prepares you to handle potential challenges.
+Moderate anxiety can prompt alertness before exams or caution in risky situations.

 Common Characteristics of Anxiety